sarbjotrandhawa/CodersJunction/README.md

-A system that helps students to online ask and answer questions on the university campus.
-Any student can share their research work and can ask for the help of other students.
+A system that people students to online ask and answer questions via the digital platform.
+Anyone can share their research work, follow a person or a question, like or dislike questionss, share question, search questions of their interest.

 Languages: Core Java, Advanced Java, JSP, Bootstrap, JavaScript, Ajax, Json, Servlet, and MySql.
-Tools: Eclipse, Sqlworkbench, Apache Tomcat Server
+Tools: Eclipse, MYSql-Workbench, Apache Tomcat Server